Alessandro1097/GavPass/README.md

 # Technical description

 We decided to use NodeJs as backend, so it handles the API, and as a frontend we decided to use Angular 7.

+To start using the application you have to download node: https://nodejs.org/it/ Once you have done installing node you have to run npm install.
+To start the frontend go to the folder front-end and run: ng serve -o To start the backend go to the folder backend and run: node index.js

+Once you have done that you'll be able to use GavPass.